cfjedimaster/LighthousePro/install/readme.txt

 Last Updated: 8/9/2010 (2.7.5)
 WARNING!
 FLAMING NINJA MONKEYS OF DOOM!
 READ ME OR PIE WILL BE THROWN AT YOU!!!!

 This update includes a database update.
 Scripts were all updated.
 The SQL for the MySQL version is given below.
+There is one new table and a modification to lh_milestones to allow for null due dates.

 The reason for this update?
 You can now save displays of issues as filters.
 Woot.
 It kicks butt.
 Give it a try.